News Banner

 2. Operation

-Operating costs for manufacturing equipment include the productivity of the machinery.
-Highly productive machines may have premium costs but will save time and money in the production process.
-Not all equipment needs to have the highest productivity levels.
+At the same time, not all equipment needs to have the highest productivity levels.
 For example, smaller facilities that only need strapping equipment during high-demand seasons may benefit from operator-cycled machines instead of fully automated models.
-Manufacturers that need higher volumes have more to gain from fully automated strapping machines.
+Manufacturers that need higher volumes have more to gain from fully automated strapping machines that run at peak efficiency.

 3. Personnel